Radiology ST1 Application Process 2019

 The application form itself for radiology is fairly straightforward.
 You are required to enter your details and provide references, ensuring that you meet the eligibility criteria.
 Full person specification can be found on the Royal College of Radiologists website on the Specialty Recruitment page.
 The 2017 person specification is below:

 Once your application is submitted, applicants pass through several stages of competition including longlisting, shortlisting, the Specialty Recruitment Assessment (SRA) and interviews.
-An example of the timeline from the 2017 recruitment process is below to give an idea of dates:
+Below is the timeline for the 2017/2018 application process.

 |SRA invitations circulated by||Mid December 2018|